-Since September of 2021, approximately 137 teachers have had access to LTS through Google Classroom and Canvas Catalog and have implemented the curriculum in a variety of ways.
+In the last chapter, I discussed my methods, the methodology, and paradigmatic commitments that underpinned my methodology including the recruitment of participants, sampling, data sources, data collection, data analysis, and ethical considerations.
+In this chapter, I describe my findings through teacher profiles, bricolage, codes, analysis and discussion, or a quilt of data and findings that then became the narrative.
+I conceptualized this format based on my work with the GG Cohort and the process of interviewing and coding data.
 Our initial small group, or GG cohort, met in Iowa and each teacher designed and implemented their own "reusable learning artifact."
-One professor within this cohort organized a fundraiser for Feed the Children using what she called "po-artry" by creating a quilt of panels, which answered the question, "What is food security?" and titled the project "QUITCH" (see Figure 1).
-This image and project demonstrate how hunger is a problem that takes an interdisciplinary approach, as this was from a group of all different types of teachers.
-It also addressed the question of, "What does food security look like to you?" which is not always discussed within discussions surrounding hunger.
+One professor within this cohort organized a fundraiser for Feed the Children using what she called "po-artry" by creating a quilt of panels, which answered the question, "What is food security?" and titled the project "QUITCH" (see Figure 2).
+To me, this image made me realize how hunger is a problem that takes an interdisciplinary approach, and it also realize what unites this narrative consisting of many different types of teachers, from all areas of the United States.
+The quilt project began as a prompt, "What does food security look like to you?"
+The panel that I submitted included poems from a PoetryX Hunger project, featuring voices of hunger from around the world and the central question.

-Figure 1
+Figure 2